duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 We propose to implement and train a DARLA [](#bib:higgins2018darla).
 There are three steps to follow:

-- Learn to see: solve the perception task.
+- **Learn to see**: solve the perception task.
 The goal is to learn a disentangled representation of the environment to be robust to domain shifts and more importantly to have a representation of the most important "concepts" present in the image that the RL agent will be able to use directly.

-- Learn to act: train an RL agent.
+- **Learn to act**: train an RL agent.

-- Transfer: evaluate on new target domain without retraining.
+- **Transfer**: evaluate on new target domain without retraining.

 This approach is particularly interesting for Duckietown because of the domain shifts due to the variation of parameters in the simulator or the sim2real gap.
 Indeed, Higgins et al. argue that if a good disentangled representation of the environment is learned, the model can be transfered to new domains without further training.
 Instead of feeding the camera images directly to the RL model, we project it to a latent state space expressed in terms of factorised data generative factors and use this projection as the input for the RL agent training.
 The idea is that the latent features should be representative of the environment, and in this approach, not dependent on the details of the domain.